University of Oregon tuition and dates

 Total estimated expenses

 Your overall cost for attending UO will depend on your housing and meal plan costs, as well as your personal spending habits.
-Below are estimated total expenses for undergraduate students.
+Below are estimated total expenses for international undergraduate students.

 Estimated annual expenses